Rory Kinnear: Radio

-In 2010, he played Flugkapitän Jürgen Rahl in the BBC Radio drama Slipstream as a disaffected German pilot who joins a mission to steal an alien spacecraft harboured by the Nazis.
+In 2010 he played Flugkapitän Jürgen Rahl in the BBC Radio drama Slipstream as a disaffected German pilot who joins a mission to steal an alien spacecraft harboured by the Nazis.

 Personal life

-Kinnear is engaged to actress Pandora Colin (née Ormsby-Gore), daughter of the 5th Baron Harlech, also the aunt to the current 7th Baron, Conservative sitting peer Jasset Ormsby-Gore.
+Kinnear is engaged to actress Pandora Colin (née Ormsby-Gore), daughter of the 5th Baron Harlech.
 They have a son born in 2010, and a daughter born in 2014.

-In May 2020, Kinnear's sister Karina, who was quadriplegic, died from coronavirus.
+In May 2020 Kinnear's sister Karina, who was quadriplegic, died from coronavirus.